yoko-o-no/hudl-demo-testcafe/readme.md

-### Hudl Sample Framework with Testcafe ###
+# Hudl Sample Framework with Testcafe #

 This is a sample automation framework of hudl login functionality using Testcafe.

 ## Prerequisites ##

-To run this project node and npm will need to be installed locally.
+To run this project node.js and npm will need to be installed locally.

 ## Installation ##

-After cloning the project, navigate to the project directory path in a command terminal and run the following command "npm i" to install all the project dependencies.
+After cloning the project, navigate to the project directory path in a command terminal and run the command "npm install" to install all the project dependencies.

 ## Test Data ##